Simple History Premium

 wp simple-history partial-stealth-mode set-authorized-emails

 Produce audit reports for clients or compliance purposes with one click.
 Export any filtered view as CSV or JSON for further analysis or integration with other tools.
+CSV exports can include a header row, so the file opens cleanly in Excel or Google Sheets.

-Failed Login Control
+Failed Login Control — Keep the Log Readable

 By default, IP addresses are anonymized for privacy.
 Premium lets you choose to store full IP addresses when your security requirements call for it — giving you more accurate location data for the Google Maps feature too.

-Login Location on Google Maps
+Login Location on a Map

 Also included